 educational background: Ph.D., Women's Studies and Clinical Psychology, University of Michigan (2006) M.S., Psychology, University of Michigan (2002) B.A., Women's Studies/Gender Studies and Psychology, Occidental College (2001)

-research interests: My four areas of research include: women's sexualities, critical embodiment studies, radical feminism, and political activism (queer, antiwar, and feminist).
+research interests: My four areas of research include: women's sexualities, critical embodiment studies, feminist histories, and political activism (queer, BLM, antiwar, and feminist).
 Specifically, I am interested in women's subjective narratives about sexuality, questioning discourses of "liberated sex," how bodies respond to larger cultural norms and forces, and what might be at stake when women use their bodies as mechanisms of resistance.
-This work has examined such diverse topics as faking orgasms, fat resistance, queer/crip theory, environmental justice, body hair rebellions, minimization of sexual violence, women's stories about masturbation and sex toys, and chastity pledging.
+This work has examined such diverse topics as faking orgasms, fat resistance, queer/crip theory, environmental justice, body hair rebellions, menstrual synchrony, minimization of sexual violence, women's stories about masturbation and sex toys, and chastity pledging.

-I also focus much attention on feminist histories, particularly late 1960s and early 1970s activism, connections between anarchy and sexuality, and the lives of revolutionary women.
+I also focus much attention on feminist histories, particularly late 1960s and early 1970s feminist activism, connections between anarchy and sexuality, and the lives of revolutionary women.
 My book, Valerie Solanas, examines iconoclast Valerie Solanas (author of SCUM Manifesto, shooter of Andy Warhol) as a contradictory, contentious, and significant figure for radical histories, while newer work on radical feminism examines its relevance to contemporary politics.

-My queer/antiwar political activism research uses quantitative methods to explore what leads certain people to engage in activism and/or to recognize and act upon inequalities.
+My queer/BLM/antiwar political activism research uses quantitative methods to explore what leads certain people to engage in activism and/or to recognize and act upon inequalities.
 Overlaps between social movements, intersectionality, minority stress, LGBT discrimination, the BLM movement, and heterosexual allies represent current lines of research in this area.